Kukiss7/keywords-app/README.md

-This is a desktop app that analyzes given by user websites for its use of keywords.
+This is a desktop app that analyses given by user websites for its use of keywords.

 It's written in python and app is made in QT with PyQt5 libraries